supande/Taxi_project_626/README.md

                         pick_lat_max = latitude1
 ```

-In the 2nd script, I found the corresponding longitudes for minimum and maximum latitude and the corresponding latitudes for minimum and maximum longitude and plotted them on a graph.
+In the 2nd script, I found the corresponding longitudes for minimum and maximum latitudes and the corresponding latitudes for minimum and maximum longitudes and plotted them on a graph.
 (X-Lat, Y-Lon)

 ![Image of chart](Images/Question_5.png)